Chatlada-Nina/TheGuessWordGame/README.md

 - Code Instutute Team and the slack community that shared ideas, solutions and inspirations during the journey.
 Thank you.
 - My partner, Eric who is always supportive and believe in me.
 Cheer me up when I felt overwelming and struggle.
 Thank you.
 - My sister, May who is a non-tech person but always--always there to listen to my struggle and my frustration with debugging and bla bla.
 It means a lot to me that I could talk to her and knew that she would understand and support me in everyway.
 Thank you.
+- Myself, thank you for not giving up.
+You are doing great! keep it up!